An Altered American Dream and Defining the ‘New Better Off’

-Courtney Martin will be speaking on a panel about racism and patriarchy at the upcoming 2017 Bioneers conference.
+Courtney Martin spoke on a panel about racism and patriarchy at the 2017 Bioneers conference.

 For the first time in history, nearly two-thirds of Americans do not believe that the next generation will be “better off” than their parents are—an opinion shared by men and women, rich and poor alike.

 To some, that may sound sad.
 To me, it sounds like a provocation.
 Better off?
 Based on whose standards?

 To be sure, people need jobs.
 They need housing.
 They need healthcare.
 When these basic needs aren’t met—and for too many Americans they aren’t—we are legitimately not better off.

 But for many of us, the concept of “better off” is far more abstract than just putting food on the table.
 Is “better off” a fancy job title, a bank account with more zeros, a manicured lawn?
 It turns out that none of those things automatically makes you safe or happy, as evidenced by the Great Recession, when the ground underneath so many Americans’ feet shifted overnight.
 And, what’s more, some of the things we have historically associated with success actually endanger your health.
 Underneath the appearance of uplift, a complex story weighs us down.
 This could play out in any number of ways, like when people decide to erase their ethnic last names; or they set aside authentic—albeit nontraditional—career ambitions in favor of more lucrative paths; or when a father knows his colleagues better than he does his own kids; or a mother who leans in so hard she falls flat on her face.
 Pressure and debt, missed get-togethers, living for the weekends, living someone else’s dream.
 “Better off,” left uninterrogated, can be fucking dangerous.